MicrosoftDocs/win32/desktop-src/direct3d12/dml-gpu-acceleration.md

 * Ensure you Windows 10 19614 or higher.
 Note that you can check your version number by running winver via the Run command

-### Set up WSL 2 and install Ubuntu 18.04 (LTS) on your system by following [this guidance](https://docs.microsoft.com/windows/wsl/wsl2-install)
+### Set up WSL 2 and install Ubuntu 18.04 (LTS) on your system

-> [!NOTE]
-> These steps have been validated for Ubuntu 18.04 (LTS).
+The WSL installation instructions [can be found here](https://docs.microsoft.com/windows/wsl/wsl2-install).
+Note that these steps have been validated for Ubuntu 18.04 (LTS).
 They should work on any other glibc or musl based Linux distro, however.

 ## Install the right GPU driver